Triangle

 Can someone else talk to you on my behalf?

-If a third party, such as a family member or friend, contacts us on your behalf, we will not disclose that you are in contact with Disability Support Services or share any information without consent.
+If a third party (such as a family member or friend contacts us on your behalf, we will not disclose that you are in contact with Disability Support Services or share any information without your consent.

-Lots of students that have Support Plans have one because of a mental health condition that has been long term and has a negative impact on their lives.
+Lots of students that have Support Plans have one due to a mental health condition that has been long term and has a negative impact on their lives.
 For example, they may have been seeing their GP for an on-going depressive episode or be struggling with an anxiety disorder.
-As with other conditions, we ask students to provide evidence, but we are well equipped to discuss student mental health needs and recommend adjustments for students with on-going symptoms.
+As for other conditions, we ask students to provide evidence.
+However, we are well equipped to discuss student mental health needs and recommend adjustments for students with on-going symptoms.

 Don't forget the Support and Wellbeing teams are also there to offer support.